Reasoning with our mind is a human singularity. Does this reasoning ability allow each of us to think logically?

 - Are there ghosts?

-There are various views regarding these question each providing powerful arguments and convictions.
+There are various views regarding these questions each providing powerful arguments and convictions.
 Each is convinced they’re correct.
 None, or few, will budge from their idea.
 This is where the human reasoning mind leads us.
 There are an incredible number of ideas and speculations, not to say theories and beliefs, about the metaphysical, scientific, religious and philosophical worlds.

 Can the reasoning human mind make sense out of this vast array of discord?
 The price humanity pays is an absence of peace of mind and a lack of prosperous, worthwhile knowledge and wisdom.